 - The operator should always drive slowly and never turn around on a steep incline.

 - Fork truck operators should only lift, move, or carry balanced loads

 Mechanical failure is the most common forklift accident.
 These accidents can be caused by various factors, such as improper maintenance, poor design, or poor quality control during manufacturing.

 One of the most common types of mechanical failure is brake failure.
-If the brakes on a lift truck fail, it can cause the car to run into something, leading to severe injuries for the people nearby.
-Forklift certification is necessary to avoid any lift truck accident.
+If the brakes on a lift truck fail, it can cause the car to run into an object, leading to severe injuries for the people nearby.
+Forklift certification is necessary to avoid any lift accidents.

 Other mechanical failures include:

 - Engine failures